Aftercare

 — Do NOT pick scabs or peel any flakes!
 We know there are a lot of scab pickers out there but this can pull pigment from your skin and damage your tattoo.

 — Do not expose your fresh tattoo to the sun or UV light for at least 4 weeks.
 After that you must use a high SPF rated sun-block to protect the pigments and extend the quality life of the tattoo.
+You CANNOT put sun-block on a fresh tattoo.

 — Avoid direct contact with anyone or anything potentially septic and / or bacterial; including animals, rest rooms, bodily fluids, gym equipment, lakes, rivers, etc. If your tattoo is exposed to any of these, wash with antibacterial soap immediately!
 You do not want your new tattoo to get infected.